Ierofantis/MovieRama/README.md

 http://joli-monsieur-61212.herokuapp.com/

+# Things to Improve

+1) Unit Test to conditionsForLikesAndHates etc...
+2) Integration tests to routes
+3) Better naming to routes, variables, methods
+4) Change for loops to checkUserAndMovie to keys [0] and from checkLikesAndHatesFromDb
+5) Add jdocs
+6) Add Mocha for code coverage

 # Github Sign in instructions

 You must have Name and Public email, you can check it here https://github.com/settings/profile otherwise you will not be able to signup/login